 - Celebrate each success at the highest level it applies.

 - Give specific credit to the individual or team involved.

 - If feedback inspired the action, be sure to make that loud and clear.

 And remember: Rewards and appreciation aren’t one-size-fits-all.
-It’s essential to understand how your employees prefer to receive recognition to maximize your efforts and consider their personal preferences.
+Understanding how your employees prefer to receive recognition to maximize your efforts and consider their personal preferences is essential.

 5. Communicate feedback the right way

-Employees at Top Workplaces feel good about communication at work.
-They’re well informed, recognized, and heard, and they work well with other teams.
+Employees at companies with great internal communications feel good at work.
+They’re well informed, recognized, and heard and work well with other teams.
 Encouraging a culture of consistent, two-way communication makes this possible.

-- Create a safe channel for employees to share honest feedback, and their opinions are heard.
+- Create a safe channel for employees to share honest feedback and hear their opinions.

 - Ensure employees are well-informed about important decisions.

 - Show you, as a leader, really understand what’s happening within the organization.